Walk - A Dart Estuary Walk

 Remember to duck your head as you pass into the castle!
 This is a little later than Dartmouth Castle, built in the 1530s.
 It was most unusual in being built by the town Corporation, rather than by the King or a powerful lord who were the usual castle builders at that time.

 - Continue beyond on to the quay at Bayards Cove.

 This is the original quay area for Dartmouth.
 One of its claims is that it was visited by the Pilgrim Fathers in 1620 en route for New England.
 Note the date of 1665 built into the cobbles.
-It is lined by picturesque old houses, including the Old Custom House.
+It is lined by picturesque old houses, including the Old Customs House.